Profile

 Read more

-What I do in a typical day varies quite a lot based on whether I am involved in teaching or notā¦ At the moment I am mostly involved with teaching bioinformatics (thatās biology + computers) to postgraduate students.
+What I do in a typical day varies quite a lot based on whether I am involved in teaching or notā¦ At the moment I am mostly involved with teaching bioinformatics (thatās biology + computers) to undergraduate students.
 This entails quite a lot of typing (emails, writing up results, some programming), but also working with the students to help them carry out an assessed research project.
 I also teach an undergraduate bioinformatics module in the winter.

 If I am not involved in teaching I am helping plan and supervise my PhD, MSc and undergraduate research studentsā lab work, as well as doing a little lab work of my own.
 I also spent quite a lot of time in meetings ā many of these are exciting because they involve talking about science, but others less so (mostly administration).
-Just recently I have also been meeting with frequently with some new staff whoās job it is to assist University researchers with their Bioinformatics and Biostatistics.
-I was lucky enough to be involved in planning and recruiting for this new service, so itās exciting to see it taking off

 -